13 Great Careers You Don't Need a College Degree For (2025)

 #4: Phlebotomist

 Pros: Being a phlebotomist can be rewarding.
 The job lets those who love to chat with new people have a chance to ease their fears and assist in their treatments.
 It provides a steady income, often with good benefits.
-The role is in demand, with a predicted job role rise of 10% between 2021-2031.
+The role is in demand, with a predicted job role rise of 8% between 2023 and 2033.

 Cons: Above all, you have to be comfortable with blood, since you spend your day drawing it.
 You also need a lot of patience, as patients may be scared, angry, or prone to fainting.
 There are also health risks when working with bloodborne pathogens and sharp needles.

 Education Required: Most phlebotomists complete training at vocational or technical schools.
-But, some positions are available with a diploma (or equivalent) and on-the-job training.
+Some positions are available with a diploma (or equivalent) and on-the-job training.
 Online training may also be available.

 Typical Length and Cost of Training: Most phlebotomy programs last around a year and cost $300-$1,500 or more.